 Another popular question is which sunscreens are good for kids with eczema.
 We did our own tried and tested trial on various eczema friendly sunscreen lotions which you can read about here. (click for link)

 We also discovered Avene while skiing last year which was fantastic.
 It doesn’t feel claggy on the skin and the pump-action means you use the right amount as they tell you how much is needed.

 We are also big fans of the Green People Children’s range.

 Instant cold packs:

-Easy to store and super quick to activate with a quick stamp…for emergency itch relief in the car carrying a couple of these are great.
+Easy to store and super quick to activate with a quick stamp…for emergency itch relief in the car journeys carrying a couple of instant ice packs are great.
 They are also very tactile so fun to play with.
 Just don’t stamp on them on gravel (take it from us!!)

 This one can be tricky as supermarket face paints are so full of eczema triggers so why not follow our homemade face paint recipe and make your own!? (click for link)

 Just a few tips from our 9 Things That Helped Me Get Through The Bad Days post…(click for link)